corpus-io/tokenize.it-smart-contracts/README.md

 # tokenize.it

 These smart contracts implement [tokenize.it](https://tokenize.it/)'s tokenized cap table management.
-They are released under the GNU General Public License version 3 (GPL-3.0).

 # Getting Started